Skip to main content

 Notable reports — and notable silences — from governments at every level.

 Everyone seems to be pursuing a moral or religious high ground.
-Whether the issue is immigration, politics, scandal, or cultural upheaval, conviction is loud.
+Whether the issue is familial, political, scandal, or cultural upheaval, conviction is loud.
 Humility is rare.

 Many of us are in-our-bones tired.